ESG risk management

 Access to Operating principles of the Corporate Policy for managing sustainability/ESG risks

-In 2023 CaixaBank approved a new circuit for intra-CaixaBank Group coordination in relation to serious ESG controversies linked to companies with which the Group has or seeks to have a position and which could potentially involve a violation of the Corporate Sustainability Risk Management Policy or other policies.
+CaixaBank approved a circuit for intra-CaixaBank Group coordination in relation to serious ESG controversies linked to companies with which the Group has or seeks to have a position and which could potentially involve a violation of the Corporate Sustainability Risk Management Policy or other policies.
 To this end, a delegated Working Group of the Sustainability Committee has been set up to analyse and give an opinion on the seriousness of the potential violation.
 Alerts on potential controversies may come from external or internal sources.

 Project financing: Equator Principles